Interface mapping and inference¶

 output signal structs, which need to be considered together to form a full interface.
 For example,

-.
-Whitespace between names and commas and the equal sign is ignored.
-Group
+old1,old2,...,oldN=new.
+Whitespace between names, commas, and the equal sign is ignored, and all

-names must be non-empty.
-For example, the grouping hints for axi_cdc
+group names must be non-empty.
+For example, grouping hints arguments for axi_cdc would look like

 The second step is checking which interfaces fit which groups, and ranking how good of a fit they are.
 Then, interface modes are determined based on port directions, and finally, candidate assignments are applied, going from best to worst.
 If a port is used by two or more interfaces, the higher scoring one takes precedence, and the lower scoring interfaces are ignored.